-The shadow population refers to temporary residents of a municipality who are employed by an industrial or commercial establishment for a minimum of 30 days within a municipal census year.
-Individuals counted as shadow population must reside in the municipality on the census date.

-These persons reside in the municipality for a given period of time, but do not consider it to be their usual residence.
+Shadow Population" means the temporary residents of a municipal authority who are employed by an industrial or commercial establishment in the municipal authority and who have worked at least 120 hours for that employer in the three month period immediately preceding Census Day.
+These persons must reside temporarily in the municipality, but do not consider it to be their usual residence.
 Post-secondary students are not considered part of the shadow population.